What is an MRI?

 Patients with pacemakers, certain cerebral aneurysm clips, and internal metal objects cannot be scanned with MRI.
 Please let us know immediately if you or your child has any clips or metal objects prior to your exam.
 Some metallic objects such as artificial hips, knees, most surgical clips and staples, and dental filings are safe for an MRI examination.

 Your exam will be performed by a highly-qualified MRI technologist.
-Prior to the exam you may be asked to change into a robe.
+Prior to the exam you will be asked to change into a robe.
 Once you are positioned and comfortable on the scanner platform, you will be moved into the center of a large cylinder which forms the core of the magnet.
 The opening is flared to reduce claustrophobia.
 For your additional comfort we offer ear plugs or headphones with soothing music.

 Contrast material may be administered intravenously in order to see internal structures and organs more clearly.
 This contrast material is extremely safe and it does not contain iodine.
 During the exam you will hear knocking noises created by the magnetic field and radio waves being transmitted by the scanner which is a normal part of the procedure.
 It is important that you remain completely still during the exam to obtain clear images.